-Finding new customers is amongst the greatest challenges businesses face.
+Finding new customers is among the greatest challenges businesses face.
 Advertising, PR campaigns, developing content, search engine optimisation, and all other techniques that help organisations find their audience are costly, laborious or both.
 Nevertheless, organisations frequently prioritise the goal of obtaining new clients over the more efficient task of nurturing those with whom they have already established a relationship.

 Research has shown that acquiring a new patron is five times more expensive than getting an existing customer to make a purchase.1 It has also been revealed that 80% of businesses’ profits are attributable to 20% of their existing clients and that increasing customer retention rates by just 5% increases profits by as much as 95%.2 Within testing economic environments such as this, no revenue stream can be ignored, least of all one with such potential.